psemchyshyn/airbus-ship-detection/README.md

 ## Dataset

 Firstly, I noticed that the dataset is imbalanced (more images without any ships).
-I decided to balance the number of ships by deleting the portion of images without any ships assuming that there still will be enough data for building accurate model.
+I decided to balance the number of ships by deleting the portion of images without any ships assuming that there still will be enough data for building an accurate model.
 For all of the experiments, I reduced the size of the images to 512/512.
 I split the labeled data into training/validation (90% for training).
-Also, due to the limited resources, I use only a portion of labeled data (20%) due to the computational limitations.
+Also, due to the limited resources, I use only a portion of labeled data (20%) due to computational limitations.
 I use augmentations for training data (though I restrict them only to affine transformations).

 ## Model